torgeilo/logger/README.md

 Smaller bug reports are welcome.

-I don't have time for much else.
+I don't have capacity for much else.
 You're probably better off forking it if you want to change things.